Mexican oil expropriation: Background

 Lázaro Cárdenas del Río, president of Mexico from 1934 to 1940, implemented a nationalist policy, interceded during the conflict between workers and companies repeatedly, on March 18, 1938, through a speech directed by radio to the nation, released the expropriatory decree.

-But, on December 8, the companies hired other unemployed workers and had not responded to the arbitration board.
-On December 18, 1937, the board gave a verdict in favor of the union by means of a "laudo" (binding judgment in arbitration) which demanded that the companies fulfil the requirements of the petitions and pay 26 million pesos in lost salaries.
+However, on December 8, 1937 the companies had hired other unemployed workers and had not responded to the arbitration board.
+On December 18, the board gave a verdict in favor of the union by means of a "laudo" (binding judgment in arbitration) which demanded that the companies fulfill the requirements of the petitions and pay 26 million pesos in lost salaries.
 The petroleum companies initiated a lawsuit on January 2, 1938, before the Mexican Supreme Court to protect their property from the labor union and arbitration board, which denied the request.

-Consequently, the foreign companies rebelled against the imposed contract, and the maximum Judicial Authority responded by rendering a decision on March 1, giving the companies until March 7 to pay the 26 million pesos penalty.
+Consequently, the foreign companies rebelled against the imposed contract, and the maximum Judicial Authority responded by rendering a decision on March 1, 1938, giving the companies until March 7 to pay the 26 million pesos penalty.

 In 1935, all companies in the business of extraction, processing, and exporting of oil in Mexico were foreign companies with foreign capital.
 These companies attempted to block the creation of labor unions and used legal and illegal tactics to do so.
 However, the creation of individual unions within each company was made possible, but work conditions differed from one another.

 On December 27, 1935, the Sindicato Único de Trabajadores Petroleros was created, despite the legal opposition in the states of Tamaulipas and Veracruz.
-On January 29, 1936, this union joined the Comité de Defensa Proletaria ("Committee of Proletarian Defense") which would become in February the Confederation of Mexican Workers (CTM).
-On July 20, the union celebrated its first convention, in which it was proposed a project of general contracts for each oil company and it was decided on a strike to push towards an agreement.
+On January 29, 1936, this union joined the Comité de Defensa Proletaria ("Committee of Proletarian Defense") which would become in February the Confederation of Mexican Workers (CTM), which would celebrated its first convention on July 20, in which it was proposed a project of general contracts for each oil company and it was decided on a strike to push towards an agreement.

 Lázaro Cárdenas intervened between the union and the oil companies in order to force an agreement on the contract.
-The strike was delayed for six months, but the companies never agreed to the contract and on May 28, the strike took place.
+The strike was delayed for six months, but the companies never agreed to the contract and on May 28, 1936, the strike took place.
 The entire country was paralyzed for 12 days, with consumers unable to buy gasoline.
 Cárdenas convinced the union to end the strike until a decision by the companies could be made.
 However, the companies declared themselves unable to meet the demands because of financial problems.
 Cárdenas ordered an investigation and on August 3, and the findings were that the Mexican oil industry produced higher returns than the U.S. oil industry.